Wacayang-Bangkit-2022/Documentation/README.md

 * Then create or use your existing Firebase project.
 * Open `Project Settings -> General`, select `New App`, and choose Android app.
 * Fill debug SHA1 fingerprint.
 You can find this by execute `Gradle -> signingReport` on Android Studio.
-* After the new Firebase app added, you can add your signed app SHA1 fingerprint by executing this command on terminal.
-You will need to create your [Keystore](https://developer.android.com/studio/publish/app-signing#generate-key) first
+* After the new Firebase app added, you will see your debug SHA1 added to that Firebase app.
+You can add another SHA1 such as your signed app SHA1.
+You can find your signed app SHA1 by executing this command on terminal.
+But, you will need to create your [Keystore](https://developer.android.com/studio/publish/app-signing#generate-key) first
 ```
 keytool -list -v -keystore <your keystore path> -alias <your alias>
 ```